axibase/atsd/rule-engine/functions-utility.md

 Retrieves an array of the values of the samples in the current window.

-Limit can be:
+Returned samples based on value of `limit` argument

-1. Zero or omitted: return all values.
+1. Zero or omitted: All samples.

-2. Positive: return up to the specified number of values from **start** (earliest values first).
+2. Positive: Up to the specified number of samples from **start**, earliest samples first.

-3. Negative: return up to the specified number of values from **end** (latest values first).
+3. Negative: Up to the specified number of samples from **end**, latest samples first.

-If the number is specified and exceeds the window length, the function returns all samples in the window.
+If the number specified exceeds window length, the function returns all window samples.

-The whole samples map is available via [`samples`](#samples) function.
+Complete samples map is available via [`samples`](#samples) function.

 Example:

-* Samples in the window:
+* Window samples:

     |       datetime       |    value  |
     |:---------------------|----------:|